Nursing at the Sydell and Arnold Miller Family Heart & Vascular Institute offers a variety of clinical settings and experiences.

 The primary focus in the 24-bed Coronary Intensive Care Unit is the adult patient experiencing critical cardiac problems.
 The majority of our patient population is comprised of patients with:

 - myocardial infarction

-- coronary artery disease requiring P.C.I. and other interventions
+- coronary artery disease requiring percutaneous coronary interventions (PCI) and other interventions

 - chronic heart failure

 Some of the most challenging and complex patients in our unit suffer from cardiogenic shock and cardiomyopathy.
 In order to effectively treat these problems, J31 offers state-of-the-art intensive care nursing services, including hemodynamic monitoring, intra-aortic balloon pumping, therapeutic intravascular cooling, and left ventricular assist devices, thorough and ongoing physical assessment of patients, pharmacologic intervention, mechanical ventilation and continuous respiratory care, along with continuous renal replacement therapy.